edgexfoundry/edgex-docs/docs_src/microservices/device/V3Migration.md

             Port: 300
         ```

+4. The boolean field `notify` has been removed as it is never used.
+5. An extendable field `properties` has been added to Device.
+See [Metadata Dictionary](../core/metadata/Ch-Metadata.md#data-dictionary) and point to **Device tab** for complete details.
+6. Added `tags` field to Device for event level tagging.
+See [Metadata Dictionary](../core/metadata/Ch-Metadata.md#data-dictionary) and point to **Device tab** for complete details.

 ### Device Profile Files

 1. Add `optional` field in ResourceProperties to allow any additional or customized data.
 2. Change the data type of `mask`, `shift`, `scale`, `base`, `offset`, `maximum` and `minimum` from string to number in ResourceProperties.
+3. Added `tags` field in DeviceResource for reading level tagging.
+See [Metadata Dictionary](../core/metadata/Ch-Metadata.md#data-dictionary) and point to **DeviceResource tab** for complete details.
+4. Added `tags` field in DeviceCommand for event level tagging.
+See [Metadata Dictionary](../core/metadata/Ch-Metadata.md#data-dictionary) and point to **DeviceCommand tab** for complete details.

 ### Provision Watcher files